GuyKomari/Customer-Management-Server-Side-Application/README.md

 1. Create objects for the customer variables - address, name and phone.
 2. Add transactions class - customers should make some transactions.
 3. Add Angular based client-side that use the customer management REST API to manage customers.
-This is a simple customer management server-side application.